okeefm/s3g/doc/gcode_protocol.markdown

 Registers

     S: Temperature to set the toolhead to, in degrees C

-## M105 - Read toolhead temperature
-#TODO: This is a query command, it shouldn't be supported yet (it's an error that it is is in a .gcode file)

 ## M108 - Set extruder max speed
 Set the motor speed for the current toolhead